n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-linux.md

 ## Folder configuration

-First you configure the following folders:
+First configure the following folders:

 * Read folder → documents that are exported to DOC2 are uploaded here
 * Error folder → documents that ran into an error during the export are saved here